Omar4589/Password-Generator/README.md

 ## Usage

 Struggling to come up with a strong and secure password?

 Click the "Generate Password" button to generate a random password.

 After you click the button, you will be prompted with a couple of questions:
- 1. "How many characters should your password include?"
+ 1."How many characters should your password include?"
 Enter a number between 8 and 128 using numeric values.
- 2."Include lowercase letters in the password?"
-Click "OK" for YES & "Cancel" for NO.
+ 2."Include lowercase letters in the password?" - Click "OK" for Yes & "Cancel" for No.
- 3."Include uppercase letters in the password?"
-Click "OK" for YES & "Cancel" for NO.
+ 3."Include uppercase letters in the password?" - Click "OK" for Yes & "Cancel" for No.
- 3."Include numbers in the password?"
-Click "OK" for YES & "Cancel" for NO.
+ 3."Include numbers in the password?" - Click "OK" for Yes & "Cancel" for No.
- 4."Include special characters in the password?"
-Click "OK" for YES & "Cancel" for NO.
+ 4."Include special characters in the password?" - Click "OK" for Yes & "Cancel" for No.

 A password will be generated after the password criteria is chosen.
 _If invalid inputs are entered, you will be alerted & asked to try again._